dialoa/first-line-indent/README.md

 ### Options reference

+`indent` (default `true`)

-* `indent` (default `true`): if set to `false`, paragraphs are separated with vertical whitespace rather than first line indentation.
+: If set to `false`, paragraphs are separated with vertical whitespace rather than first line indentation.
 This essentially deactivates the filter, though `\indent` can still be used to add indent to individual paragraphs for HTML output as well as PDF.

+`size` (default `nil`)

-* `size` (default `nil`): string specificing size of the first-line indent.
-Must be in a format suitable for all desired outputs.
-  `1.5em`, `2ex`, `.5pc`, `10pt`, `25mm`, `2.5cm`, `0.3in`, all work
-  in LaTeX and HTML. `25px` only works in HTML.
+: String specificing size of the first-line indent.
+Must be in a format suitable for all desired outputs. `1.5em`, `2ex`, `.5pc`, `10pt`, `25mm`, `2.5cm`, `0.3in`, all work in LaTeX and HTML. `25px` only works in HTML.
 LaTeX commands (`\textheight`) are not supported.

+`auto-remove` (default `true`)

-* `auto-remove` (default `true`): boolean, whether the filter automatically removes first line indentation from paragraphs that follow blocks of given types, unless they start with `\indent`.
+: Whether the filter automatically removes first line indentation from paragraphs that follow blocks of given types, unless they start with `\indent`.
 Set to `false` to disable.
 Use the `remove-after...` and `dont-remove-after...` options below to control which block types and Div classes are handled that way.
 By default first-line indentation is removed after Blockquote, lists (DefinitionList, BulletList, OrderedList, which include numbered example lists) and HorizontalRule blocks.

-* `set-metadata-variable` (default: `true`): boolean, whether the filter add the metavariable `indent` with the value `true` when it is missing.
-This is needed for Pandoc's LaTeX template to active first line indentation in PDF output.
+`set-metadata-variable` (default: `true`):

+: Whether the filter adds the metavariable `indent` with the value `true` when it is missing.
+Without this Pandoc's LaTeX template does not use first-line indentation in PDF output.

+`set-header-includes` (default `true`)

-* `set-header-includes` (default `true`): whether the filter should add formatting code to the document's `header-includes` metadata field.
+: Whether the filter should
+  add formatting code to the document's `header-includes` metadata field.
 Set it to `false` if you use a custom template instead.

+`remove-after`, `dont-remove-after`

+: Whether to remove
-* `remove-after`, `dont-remove-after`: decide whether to remove first-line-indent automatically after blocks of a certain type.
+  first-line indentations automatically after blocks of a certain type.
   These options can be a single string or a list of strings.
 The strings are case-sensitive and should correspond to [block types in Lua filters](https://pandoc.org/lua-filters.html#type-block):
   BlockQuote, BulletList, CodeBlock, DefinitionList, Div, Header, HorizontalRule, LineBlock, Null, OrderedList, Para, Plain, RawBlock, Table.
-Inactive is `auto-remove` is false.
+Inactive if `auto-remove` is false.

+`remove-after-class`, `dont-remove-after-class`

+: Decide whether to
-* `remove-after-class`, `dont-remove-after-class`: decide whether to remove first-line-indent automatically after elements of certain classes.
-For instance, you can decide that elements with class "endsparagraph" should not be followed by first-line-indent.
-Useful for Div elements, if you use Divs of certain classes to typeset material that doesn't end a paragraph.
-Inactive is `auto-remove` is false.
+  remove first-line indentation automatically after elements of certain classes.
+For instance, you may use decide that when a block with class "continuing" is followed by a paragraph, the latter should not be first-line indented.
+Useful for Div elements, if you use Divs of certain classes to wrap and typeset material that doesn't end a paragraph.
+Inactive if `auto-remove` is false.

 To illustrate, suppose you don't want to filter to remove first-line